 E. Forms of ASEAN Cooperation in Various Fields

 For almost more than five decades, countries in the Southeast Asian region under ASEAN have actively collaborated in various fields.
-The cooperation carried out by ASEAN countries includes in the fields of economics, politics, education, security, to social and culture.
-The cooperation carried out by ASEAN countries is very diverse, this cooperation is a way for each country to help each other in realizing the goals and aspirations of ASEAN member countries.
+The Cooperation carried out by ASEAN countries includes the areas of economics, politics, education, security, social, and culture.
+The Cooperation carried out by ASEAN countries is very diverse; this is a way for each country to help each other realize the goals and aspirations of ASEAN member countries.

-- ASEAN Cooperation in the Social Sector: Each ASEAN member country is required to have an active role and participate in efforts to build cooperation to support the welfare of its own country.
+- ASEAN Cooperation in the Social Sector: Each ASEAN member country must have an active role and participate in efforts to build Cooperation to support the welfare of its own country.

-- ASEAN Cooperation in the Field of Politics and Security: Cooperation in the field of politics and security is aimed at creating security, stability and peace between countries in the Southeast Asian region.
+- ASEAN Cooperation in the Field of Politics and Security: Cooperation in politics and security is aimed at creating security, stability, and peace between countries in the Southeast Asian region.

 - ASEAN Cooperation in the Sector of Education: This collaboration aims to improve the quality of education in Southeast Asia and increase international competitiveness.